Kaspersky Software Found In 15 Percent Of Federal Agencies

 Eugene Kaspersky, founder of the firm, has denied allegations that his software is linked to the Kremlin and has offered to turn over his source code in order to confirm that there is no connection.
 The firm has responded to the accusations by promising to develop three new “transparency centers,” as well as unveiling a comprehensive transparency initiative to convince clients the company is not spying for Russia.

-Manfra also hinted to members of congress that the government may be facing a lawsuit from Kaspersky in the future.
+Manfra also hinted to members of Congress that the government may be facing a lawsuit from Kaspersky in the future.
 “We need to provide the company with a meaningful opportunity to be heard,” she said, declining to comment on “certain issues” until the conclusion of “the administrative process.”

 [Featured image by Ernesto S. Ruscio/Getty Images]